-Contingent liabilities
+Contingent Liabilities

-As at 31 December 2020, the Group did not have any material contingent liabilities.
+As at 31 December 2022, the Group did not have any material contingent liabilities (31 December 2021: nil).

-Pledge of assets
+Pledge of Assets

-As at 31 December 2020, the Group did not pledge any of its assets.
+As at 31 December 2022, the Group did not pledge any of its assets (31 December 2021: nil).

-Human resources
+Human Resources

-As at 31 December 2020, the Group had 392 employees as compared with 407 employees as at 31 December 2019 as a result of the decrease in headcount due to (i) the outbreak of the COVID-19 pandemic in the first half of 2020; and (ii) the required number of employees has reduced as the Group shifts its business to online platforms.
-For the year ended 31 December 2020, the staff cost recognised as expenses of the Group amounted to RMB57.7 million, representing an increase of approximately 6.3% from RMB54.3 million for the year ended 31 December 2019.
-The increase was mainly attributable to the increase in proportion of employees with higher income and the one-off compensations paid by the Group on termination of employment.
+As at 31 December 2022, the Group had 427 employees (31 December 2021: 408 employees) as a result of the increase in headcount in relation to the expansion plan of the Group.
+For the year ended 31 December 2022, the staff cost recognised as expenses of the Group amounted to approximately RMB94.6 million, representing an increase of approximately 16.5% from approximately RMB81.2 million for the year ended 31 December 2021.
+The increase was mainly attributable to the increase in proportion of employees with higher income, increase in headcounts and increase in salaries to retain the talents.

-The Group is committed to establishing fair remuneration system and will conduct performance evaluation for its employees on an annual basis.
+The Group is committed to establishing a fair remuneration system and will conduct performance evaluation for its employees on an annual basis.
 Compensation for employees typically consists of a base salary and a performance-based bonus.
 The Group conducts training for new staff before they start work and provides periodic training for its employees based on their respective responsibilities.

-Furthermore, the Company has conditionally adopted a restricted share unit scheme on 18 September 2019 and a share option scheme on 21 December 2020, details of which are set out in "Appendix IV - Statutory and General Information - D. Other information - 2.
+Furthermore, the Company has conditionally adopted restricted share units scheme on 18 September 2019 and a share option scheme on 21 December 2020, details of which are set out in "Appendix IV - Statutory and General Information - D. Other information - 2.
 RSU Scheme" and "Appendix IV - Statutory and General Information - D. Other Information - 3.
-Share Option Scheme" in the prospectus of the Company dated 31 December 2020 (the "Prospectus").
-Further information is set out in the Report of Directors of this annual report.
+Share Option Scheme" in the Prospectus.